Symmetry protection of topological order in one-dimensional quantum spin systems: Haldane phase in the presence of global D symmetry

+Similar arguments can be applied to relate any of the four polarizations of the edge states to the four broken symmetry states after the non-local transformation, as shown in Fig.~\ref{fig:railwaycrossing}.
+A closely related analysis from a different perspective was recently discussed in Ref.~\onlinecite{Okunishi-disentangler}.

-The topological order in the Haldane phase for $S>1$ has been less understood.
+The stability of the Haldane phase for $S>1$ has been less understood.
 Once the transformation is written as Eq.~\eqref{UKT}, it can be readily applied to any integer $S$, and the transformation of the Hamiltonian and the string order parameter remain the same.
 However, it turns out that the hidden {{$Z_2 \times Z_2$}{\ }} symmetry is spontaneously broken in the translationally invariant AKLT state only if $S$ is odd, but unbroken if $S$ is even.~\cite{MO-HiddenSym1992} This can also be seen by counting the degeneracy of the edge states.
-Therefore, with regard to the hidden {$Z_2 \times Z_2${\ }} symmetry, the even-$S$ AKLT state is indistinguishable from a trivial disordered state.
-However, the physical meaning of this finding was not well understood.
+Therefore, with regard to the hidden {$Z_2 \times Z_2${\ }} symmetry, the even-$S$ AKLT states are indistinguishable from a trivial disordered state.
+However, the physical meaning of this finding was not well understood; it was unclear if the even-$S$ AKLT states are really indistinguishable from a trivial state, or whether they are distinct from a trivial state by another, unknown criterion.